To help maximise efficiency and productivity, we offer a range of professional support and business development services.

 Purpose-built to meet a range of corporate needs, the Law Society is the perfect venue for hosting networking events, cocktail functions, training sessions, workshops, seminars and more.

 Your central location for business meetings large and small the Law Society building includes our restaurant, The Dining Room, open weekdays to both members and the public.
 A series of function rooms are also available, which can be divided into different sizes to accommodate various groups and event styles, in addition to well-equipped training rooms.
 Members also have access to complimentary meeting rooms.

 The library holds a comprehensive collection of law reports, precedents, textbooks, loose-leaf practice books and digital resources.
 The Library Research Service can help you find the answers to simple enquiries, or relevant materials for a particular matter.

 The Law Society provides purpose-designed mediation, arbitration and meeting facilities in a private and secure environment.
 Located on Level 12, the facilities offer superbly appointed rooms with adjoining party rooms and optional catering.

 Shop and e-shop

 The shop on Level 1 offers member discounts on a range of publications, legal documents and merchandise.
 Alternatively, visit our e-shop.

 Member Connexions and Practice Connexions are bespoke member benefits programs that offer discounts and benefits exclusively to members of the Law Society.
 Member Connexions offers a range of personal and lifestyle products and services.
-Practice Connexions offers business discounts and benefits for small to medium sized legal practices and sole practitioners.
+Practice Connexions offers business discounts and benefits tailored to legal professionals.